-If the other vehicle does not have a 12-volt system with a negative ground, both vehicles can be (Continued)
+If the other vehicle does not have a 12-volt system with a negative ground, both vehicles can be damaged.
+Only use a vehicle that has a 12-volt system with a negative ground for jump starting.

-- 2. Position the two vehicles so that they are not touching. - Set the parking brake firmly and put the shift lever in P (Park) with an automatic transmission, or Neutral with a manual transmission.
+- 2. Position the two vehicles so that they are not touching. - 3.
+Set the parking brake.
 See Shifting Into Park